chasingmaxwell/release-multiple-note-generators/README.md

    }
    ```

    The "plugins" config property should contain the configuration for the generateNotes plugins as you would normally format them when specifying a plugin for semantic-release.
-In the above example we are using the default release-notes-generator plugin which creates release notes in GitHub.
+In the above example we are using the default release-notes-generator plugin which generates the initial changelog.
 Then we are also specifying "some-other-plugin" to which we are also passing configuration.
+Remember that the order in which your plugins are specified is important.
+Each plugin will receive the log as it was returned by the previous plugin.